 Dr. Kainuma was born in Hawaii and graduated from Tulane University Medical School in 1938.
 He joined the U.S. Army in May 1941 and was assigned to the predominantly Nisei 100th Infantry Battalion.
-He later joined the 32nd Station Hospital sometime between December 31, 1943 and May 1, 1944.
-On the latter date, Captain Kainuma appeared on a unit roster as Ward Officer – General Medicine.
-Colonel Goss’s September 1944 report indicates that Captain Kainuma was “reld from asgmt and asgd to 7th Replacement Depot for return to United States.”
+He later joined the 32nd Station Hospital from the 7th Replacement Depot on April 11, 1944.
+On the May 1, 1944 roster, Captain Kainuma was listed as Ward Officer – General Medicine.
+He departed the unit on September 15, 1944 to return to the United States via the 7th Replacement Depot.

 After returning to civilian life, Dr. Kainuma resumed his medical practice in Hawaii.
 Dr. Kainuma and his wife Mildred had one son.

 A short biography of Dr. Kainuma by Michael Markrich is posted on the 100th Infantry Battalion Veterans Educational Center website.